O Shares Investment Advisers LLC Has $18.42 Million Holdings in Cisco Systems, Inc. (NASDAQ:CSCO)

-Cisco Systems (NASDAQ:CSCO) last posted its quarterly earnings results on Thursday, November 12th.
-The network equipment provider reported $0.76 earnings per share for the quarter, topping the consensus estimate of $0.70 by $0.06.
-The company had revenue of $11.93 billion during the quarter, compared to the consensus estimate of $11.85 billion.
-Cisco Systems had a return on equity of 32.64% and a net margin of 21.76%.
-The firm’s quarterly revenue was down 9.3% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.84 EPS.
-Equities analysts predict that Cisco Systems, Inc. will post 2.86 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, January 20th.
-Investors of record on Tuesday, January 5th were issued a dividend of $0.36 per share.
-The ex-dividend date of this dividend was Monday, January 4th.
-This represents a $1.44 dividend on an annualized basis and a yield of 3.00%.
-Cisco Systems’s dividend payout ratio (DPR) is 49.32%.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, January 20th.
+Stockholders of record on Tuesday, January 5th were paid a dividend of $0.36 per share.
+The ex-dividend date was Monday, January 4th.
+This represents a $1.44 annualized dividend and a dividend yield of 3.00%.
+Cisco Systems’s payout ratio is 49.32%.

+A number of equities analysts have recently weighed in on the company.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their target price on Cisco Systems from $43.00 to $45.00 in a research report on Friday, November 13th.
+Credit Suisse Group upped their target price on Cisco Systems from $36.00 to $41.00 and gave the stock a “neutral” rating in a research report on Friday, November 13th.
+The Goldman Sachs Group set a $45.00 target price on Cisco Systems and gave the stock a “neutral” rating in a research report on Friday, November 13th.
+Royal Bank of Canada reaffirmed a “buy” rating and set a $49.00 target price on shares of Cisco Systems in a research report on Friday, November 13th.
+Finally, Piper Sandler upped their target price on Cisco Systems from $44.00 to $45.00 in a research report on Friday, November 13th.
+Sixteen investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+The company has an average rating of “Hold” and a consensus target price of $47.43.

+In other news, EVP Maria Martinez sold 4,000 shares of the stock in a transaction on Wednesday, December 16th.
+The stock was sold at an average price of $45.00, for a total transaction of $180,000.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, EVP Irving Tan sold 3,841 shares of the stock in a transaction on Tuesday, November 24th.
+The stock was sold at an average price of $42.37, for a total value of $162,743.17.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 371,384 shares of company stock valued at $15,429,225 in the last quarter.
+0.02% of the stock is owned by corporate insiders.

 Cisco Systems, Inc designs, manufactures, and sells Internet Protocol based networking and other products related to the communications and information technology industry in the Americas, Europe, the Middle East, Africa, the Asia Pacific, Japan, and China.
 It provides infrastructure platforms, including networking technologies of switching, routing, wireless, and data center products that are designed to work together to deliver networking capabilities, and transport and/or store data.